SimonSchoetz/local-n8n-setup/README.md

 Visit the created url and sign in with the credentials you used locally.

+## Notes

+If you use version control, add a `.gitignore` so you don't upload/expose your local n8n container

 ### Visual reference

 File tree when everything is set up properly: